 - Scroll Down to Siri and toggle it off

-It’s super easy in iOS 10 to turn Siri off.
+It’s super easy in iOS 10 to not have Siri.

 Go to Settings > Siri > toggle OFF.
 That’s it!
 You get similar warnings about Siri’s response information being removed and it taking time to restore that info should you re-enable Siri.

 If you, for whatever reason, don’t want to turn Siri totally off, then there are still a few things you can turn off to make Siri work for you.